New Student Checklist

 - Law School’s laptop policy and requirements:

-- For on campus decals (law school parking lot uses Green decals)- sign up online
+- For on campus decals for law students (law school parking lot uses Green decals)- sign up online

 - Some parking is also available at the Campus Church of Christ, a few blocks down from the Law School on SW 2nd Ave.- Go into the office on the West side of the building to inquire about parking decals.
 In the past, decals cost $50 per semester.